 - The Classic generation is represented by models 300, 400, and 500.

-Starting with the Classic Series (1984), all models of Boeing 737 Classic family have earned the reputation of being highly reliable and safe.
-This reputation made these aircraft popular and increased the demand.
+The Boeing 737 Classic Series (1984) earned the reputation of being reliable and safe aircrafts.
+This reputation made the aircrafts highly desirable and increased in demand over the years.

-Boeing 737 NG Series was designed in response to a new competing model, the technologically sophisticated Airbus 320.
-Boeing NG features a digital cockpit, its wing span and tail have been increased by 5.5 m, the engine design was improved.
+The Boeing 737 NG Series was designed in response to a new competing model, the technologically sophisticated Airbus 320.
+The Boeing NG features a digital cockpit, a 5.5 meter increase in tail and wingspan, as well as a new and improved engine design.

-The design of the passenger cabin is similar to that of 757 and 767 models.
-In general, 737 Boeing NG aircraft family is a modified and improved Classic 737 series aircraft.
+The design of the passenger cabin is similar to that of the 757 and 767 models.
+The Boeing 737 NG Series can be seen as a modified and improved Classic 737 Series.

-Schemes and functionalities of life support systems have been left unchanged from the previous models, however, new modifications have considerably improved takeoff and landing characteristics and sufficiently reduced the rate of fuel consumption.
+When comparing previous models to newer ones, functionalities of the life support systems have largely remained unchanged, however, new modifications have considerably improved takeoff and landing procedures, and significantly reduced the rate of fuel consumption.

 TECHNICAL SPECIFICATIONS OF BOEING 737 NG*